CatOfTheCannals/knn_pca_metnum_tp2/lib/googletest/docs/AdvancedGuide.md

 `ASSERT_EQ` 's naive comparison usually doesn't work.
 And since floating-points can have a wide value range, no single fixed error bound works.
-It's better to compare by a fixed relative error bound, except for values close to 0 due to the loss of precision there.
+It's better to compare by a fixed relative error bound, except for values close to 0 due to the loss of accuracy there.

 In general, for floating-point comparison to make sense, the user needs to carefully choose the error bound.
 If they don't want or care to, comparing in